sbrauer/midi-mpv/README.md

 - specify a Clojure script that provides a function mapping midi events to MPV commands

 As an example, see the included script [start](scripts/start).
-You could use one of the included [sample mappers](sample-mappers), or use one of them as a starting point for your own mapper.
+You could use one of the included [example mappers](example-mappers), or use one of them as a starting point for your own mapper.

 ## References